-He was a carpenter by trade and is also the patron saint of workers.
-Therefore, St Joseph is also associated with International Worker’s Day on May 1.
+Saint Joseph was a carpenter by trade and is also the patron saint of workers.
+Therefore, Saint Joseph is also associated with International Worker’s Day on May 1.
 San Giuseppe is also the patron saint of Sicily, Italy.
 Sicilian craftsmen built many beautiful churches in New York City.

 Joseph is also the patron saint of the New World, and a happy death.
-I’ll take that last one.
+We’ll take that last one.

 El Dia del Padre